s2hub/docs/articles/werner_krauss_upgrade_ss5_to_ss6/upgrade_from_silverstripe_5_to_6.md

 Modules that are already compatible with SS6 can be updated, others need to be removed for now.

-### update your code with Rector to SS6, check for errors
+### Step 4.2: Update Your Code With Rector To SS6, Check For Errors
 So now that you installed SS6 to your project, running dev/build will throw a bunch of errors.
 That's the time to upgrade your code.
 Enable `SilverstripeLevelSetList::UP_TO_SS_6_0` in your _rector.php_ and run Rector.

  Once dev/build works, we're one step further, but still not done.
 Make sure your code works as expected and use tools for linting or static analysis to find errors in your code and raise its quality.

 Note: build tasks have massive changes, and I don't have (yet) Rector rules for them.
+As Tasks are now full Symfony CLI scripts, you need to spend some time to think about input parameters etc.

 ## Step 5: Update Missing Modules Yourself